 PROJECT APPLICANTS must complete their project applications in and submit their local application packages on the CSD NOFO submission website located at https://pbcc.samis.io/go/nofo/ and email a completed application package to HSCA (completing Step 1 and 2 above) by 12:00 pm (Noon) EST, Thursday, August 25, 2022.
-Applicants must enter their application into eSnaps no later than Wednesday, August 31, 2022.
+Deadline has been changed to September 6, 2022.
+Applicants must enter their application into e_Snaps no later than Wednesday, August 31, 2022.
+Deadline has been changed to September 12, 2022.